adamtilson/adamtilson.github.io/lecture/lec-07/markdown.md

 Take away: as long as the GCD between two numbers is 1, any number can be made as a linear combination of them!
 ---
 ### The Extended Euclidean Algorithm (Pulverizer)
-It would be nice if there was a way to reliably calculate the s,t in the equations:
+It would be nice if there was a way to reliably calculate the $s,t$ in the equations:
 $\text{gcd}(a,b) = sa+tb$
 - In particular, the lowest combination.
 - e.g. compute $\text{gcd}(a,b)$, $s$, $t$, such that $\text{gcd}(220, 41) = s \cdot 220 + t \cdot 41$

+Turns out there is, and it's thousands of years old!

 ---
 ### Pulverizer Algorithm